nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 mlflow.set_experiment(experiment_name)
 ```

-Alternatively, an Experiment can be created from code, which requires one extra command:
+Alternatively, an experiment can be created from code, which requires one extra command:
 ```python
 import mlflow